hadrienj/StaircaseJS/readme.md

 - there is two much consecutive right answers
 - limit of allowed values is reached

-The `sameStairMax` option will tell the maximum number of values allowed.
-Options can be passed as a second object argument in `Staircase()`:

 ```javascript
 // create a variable containing 2 staircases that will be used in parallel
 var stairs = new Staircase({